bitnami/charts/bitnami/argo-workflows/README.md

 postgresql.enabled=true
 ```

-If your installaion does not require to to store controller evidences, you can disable the controller persistence by setting `postgresql.enabled=false`, `mysql.enabled=false` and ` externalDatabase.enabled=false`.
+If your installation does not require to to store controller evidences, you can disable the controller persistence by setting `postgresql.enabled=false`, `mysql.enabled=false` and ` externalDatabase.enabled=false`.

 #### External database